 The mission statement identifies the priority focus area of the Council over the next two planning cycles.
-It represents the key longer-term result that the Council is working towards as they move forward on the strategic directions of Government.
-The statement also identifies the measure and indicators that will assist both the council and the public in monitoring and evaluating success.
+It represents the key longer-term result that the Council will be working towards as they move forward on the strategic directions of Government.
+The statement also identifies the measure and indicators that will assist both the Council and the public in monitoring and evaluating success.

-The mission statement of the Avalon Peninsula Regional Council of the Rural Secretariat is as follows:
+The mission statement of the Clarenville-Bonavista Regional Council of the Rural Secretariat is as follows:

-By 2011 the Avalon Peninsula Regional Council will have participated in annual forums and annual dialogue with Government and within regions that will show the value of two-way conversations between citizens and Government.
+By 2011, the Clarenville-Bonavista Regional Council will have participated in annual forums and annual dialogue with Government and within regions that will show the value of two-way conversations between citizens and Government.